Lecture Recording Policy

 If you wish to read the Lecture Recording policy in full, you can access it using the link below.
 Otherwise please see the Frequently Asked Questions underneath.

-The lecture recording policy was implemented on 1 January 2019.
+The lecture recording policy was implemented on 1 January 2019 and then reviewed in 2023.

-From 1 January 2019, you do not have to do anything.
-If you are using a lecture recording enabled teaching room, your lectures will be scheduled to be recorded automatically unless you opt-out.
+You do not have to do anything.
+If you are using a lecture recording-enabled teaching room, your lectures will be scheduled to be recorded automatically unless you opt out.

 The Lecture Recording Programme has put in place a simple online tool to enable opt-out.
 Course Organisers and Course Secretaries have access to this tool by default.
 Other members of staff teaching on courses can be added upon request.
 The Replay Scheduler can be accessed here.